St Hermans Estate Co Limited

 Other than general cleaning, the only regular maintenance required is to prepare the caravan for winter at the end of each season.

 Caravan owners on all parks (except The Hollies) are responsible for all maintenance, gardening and grass cutting on their own pitches.
 We look after communal areas, verges and park boundaries.

 Are pets allowed on the park?

-Caravan owners may bring pets but guests may not.
-Pets must be registered at the office and are subject to the conditions of our permission letter.
+Caravan owners may bring pets, but their guests may not.
+All pets must be registered with us and are subject to the conditions of our permission letter.

-No. As long as you have a TV licence at home then you are covered for watching a TV at your caravan (click here to view this ruling).
+No. As long as they have a TV licence at home then they are covered for watching a TV at your caravan.

 Where can I view other documents relating to holiday caravan ownership on your parks?

 All documents, and other useful links, are available on the holiday Resources page.